PhD, Harvard University

 Teaching and Research Interests: Hebrew Bible/Old Testament; Hebrew language; history of interpretation; archaeology of the ancient Near East; comparative religion in the ancient world; the Book of Job; iconography and art history of the ancient Near East

 Brian Doak joined the College of Christian Studies faculty in the fall of 2011.
 Previously, he taught a range of courses on the Bible, Classics, and Hebrew language at Harvard University (Teaching Fellow, 2008–2010) and Missouri State University (2004–2006).
 Doak has conducted archaeological fieldwork with the Leon Levy Expedition to Ashkelon (Israel), and he is the recipient of the Aviram Prize for archaeological research (2012) and the George Fox University Undergraduate Researcher of the Year (2014).

 Professor Doak is the author of four books: Phoenician Aniconism in its Mediterranean and Ancient Near Eastern Contexts (SBL Press, 2015) Consider Leviathan: Narratives of Nature and Self in Job (Fortress, 2014); The Bible: Ancient Context and Ongoing Community (co-authored with Steve Sherwood; Kendall Hunt, 2014); and The Last of the Rephaim: Conquest and Cataclysm in the Heroic Ages of Ancient Israel (Ilex Foundation and the Center for Hellenic Studies, 2012).
-He is currently working on two projects, both under contract with Oxford University press: the Oxford Handbook of the Phoenician and Punic Mediterranean (co-editor, with Carolina López-Ruiz; forthcoming 2017 or 2018); Heroic Bodies in Ancient Israel (forthcoming 2018); Ancient Israel's Neighbors (Essentials of Biblical Studies series; forthcoming 2019).
+He is currently working on three projects, all under contract with Oxford University press: the Oxford Handbook of the Phoenician and Punic Mediterranean (co-editor, with Carolina López-Ruiz; forthcoming 2017 or 2018); Heroic Bodies in Ancient Israel (forthcoming 2018); Ancient Israel's Neighbors (Essentials of Biblical Studies series; forthcoming 2019).
 In addition to other reviews and essays, he has recently published articles in the Journal of Biblical Literature, Harvard Theological Review, Israel Exploration Journal, and the Journal of Hebrew Scriptures.

 Doak is a member of the Society of Biblical Literature and the Society for Ancient Mediterranean Religions.
 He lives in Newberg with his wife and two daughters.